ImageMagick/Usage-Markdown/canvas/index.md

 The '`-90`' in the above sets the angle for the 'discontinuity' where 'zero' and 'maximum' wraps around to the same value.
 The value '`50`' should be at more than 1/2 the size of the final cropped image.
-Note how I used a much longer graident to generate the smaller image.
+Note how I used a much longer gradient to generate the smaller image.
-This improves the overall correctness of the result, especially as the image gets larger
+This improves the overall correctness of the result, especially as the image gets larger.

 The closely related [Polar Distort](../distorts/#polar) can also generate such a gradient, but as it has a control over the exact position of the 'center' of the distortion you can ensure it correctly generates an odd pixel size polar gradient image.
 In this case a 75 pixel image (radius = '`36.5`' )